-Kristin Neff is currently an Associate Professor of Human Development and Culture at the University of Texas at Austin.
-She is a pioneer in the field of self-compassion research, conducting the first empirical studies on self-compassion over a decade ago.
+Kristin Neff is currently an associate professor of human development and culture at the University of Texas at Austin.
+She is a pioneer in the field of self-compassion research, conducting the first empirical studies on self-compassion more than a decade ago.
 In addition to writing numerous academic articles and book chapters on the topic, she is author of the book Self-Compassion, released by William Morrow in 2011.
-Kristin’s work has received extensive media coverage, including outlets such as the New York Times, MSNBC, and Psychology Today among others.
+Kristin’s work has received extensive media coverage, including through outlets such as the New York Times, MSNBC, and Psychology Today among others.
 In conjunction with her colleague Dr. Chris Germer, she has developed an eight-week training program called Mindful Self-Compassion, and offers workshops on self-compassion worldwide.
 Kristin is also featured in the bestselling book and award-winning documentary The Horse Boy, which chronicles her family’s journey to Mongolia where they trekked on horseback to find healing for her autistic son.

 1. What gives you a sense of purpose?